fve1ga/fveigalopez_webpage/content/publication/08_2022cnf_detowfriction/index.md

  radical pool at low postshock temperature.'

 # Summary.
 An optional shortened abstract.
-summary: Annalysis of the chemistry effect on hydrogen detonations.
+summary: Analysis of the chemistry effect on hydrogen detonations.

 tags:
 - Hydrogen